heyudude/DSMR-reader-import/README.md

 Try it first with 1 date and then everything else

 # The steps
-Disclaimer: I created and tested this on a temporary version of DSMR-Reader, I will do the real conversion only after checking that it is actually correct ;)
-The steps:
+Disclaimer: Although it worked out perfectly, please use a test setup or try it out first with a limited set of data ;)

     1. Export Domoticz Database (via backup database)
     2. Export multimeter_calendar. and meter_calendar as CSV with a comma as separator